Ismael-K/VHDL/README.md

 # VHDL

-### MIPS Datapath for R,I, and J-type Instructions
+### MIPS Datapath for R,I, and J-type Instruction Formats